-Standard Code Iowa Academic Standard in Science End of Grade Band Grade Level Practice Clarification Disciplinary Content Clarification End of Grade Band Conceptual Frame Clarification HS-LS3-2 Make and defend a claim based on evidence that inheritable genetic variations may result from: (1) new genetic combinations through meiosis, (2) viable errors occurring during replication, and/or (3) mutations caused by environmental factors.
+Standard Code lowa Academic Standard in Science End of Grade Band Science Practice Clarification Disciplinary Core Idea Clarification End of Grade Band Crosscutting Concept Clarification HS-LS3-2 Make and defend a claim based on evidence that inheritable genetic variations may result from: (1) new genetic combinations through meiosis, (2) viable errors occurring during replication, and/or (3) mutations caused by environmental factors.
 Engaging in Argument from Evidence: Make and defend a claim based on evidence about the natural world or the effectiveness of a design solution that reflects scientific knowledge, and student generated evidence.
 Variation of Traits: In sexual reproduction, chromosomes can exchange sections during meiosis, creating new genetic combinations.
-Although DNA usually copies accurately, mistakes or environmental influences can lead to mutations, which add to genetic diversity; if these mutations are beneficial, they can be passed down.
+Although DNA usually copies accurately, mistakes or environmental influences can lead to mutations, which add to genetic diversity.
 Environmental factors can also affect how inherited traits are expressed.
 This means that the traits we see in a population depend on both genetic factors and the environment.
 Standard Boundary does not include the phases of meiosis or the biochemical mechanism of specific steps in the process.
 Cause and Effect: Experimental evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.